Religious Education

 Intent

 It is our intent at William Cobbett to provide children with a broad and balanced R.E. curriculum, that enables them to understand a variety of faiths.
-The school follows The Agreed Syllabus for Religious Education in Surrey Schools with Jigsaw as a resource.
+The school follows The Agreed Syllabus for Religious Education in Surrey Schools with Jigsaw as a resource to facilitate this.
 The children develop knowledge and understanding of Christianity, and of the other principal religions and beliefs represented in Great Britain, including Judaism and Islam.

 The R.E. curriculum at William Cobbett is organised to support the development of children’s knowledge of religious and non-religious beliefs and worldviews, practices and ways of life and enable children to make links between these.
 It also develops children’s knowledge and understanding of the different members of our rich and diverse community.
 Knowledge and skills are supported by first-hand experiences, including visits to local places of worship and visits from faith communities.
 Knowledge and skills are mapped to support children’s understanding of religion and faith.
 The R.E. curriculum is also designed to support positive attitudes and values and encourage children to reflect and relate learning to their own experiences.
 Children learn that there are those who do not hold religious beliefs and have their own philosophical perspectives, as part of its commitment to ensure mutual respect and tolerance for those with different faiths.